-We observe a high degree of variation between disciplines in their propensity to cite articles in Elsevier journals: aggregated across all publication years, the research disciplines with the highest proportion of citations to articles in Elsevier journals were Built Environment and Design (47.7%) and Economics (43%), whilst the disciplines that made the lowest proportion of citations to articles in Elsevier journals were Physical Sciences (12.1%) and Philosophy and Religious Studies (11.6%).
-We also analysed the proportion of articles that cited at least one Elsevier article for each individual discipline, and found the highest proportion in Environmental Sciences (74.3%, aggregated across all publication years), and lowest proportion in Philosophy and Religious Studies (15.1%).
-However, these results need to be carefully interpreted as the number of references per article (i.e. the reference density) also varies between research disciplines (Sánchez-Gil et al., 2018).
-Thus, articles in disciplines where the average number of references per article is higher are likelier to cite at least a single Elsevier article, all other factors being equal.
+of citations to articles in Elsevier journals were Physical Sciences (12.2%) and Philosophy and Religious Studies (11.6%).
+We also analyzed the proportion of articles that cited at least one Elsevier article for each individual discipline, and found the highest proportion in Environmental Sciences (74.1%, aggregated across all publication years), and lowest proportion in Philosophy and Religious Studies (15.1%).
+However, these results need to be carefully interpreted, as the number of references per article (i.e., the reference density) also varies between research disciplines (Sánchez-Gil, Gorraiz, & Melero-Fuentes, 2018).
+Articles in disciplines where the average number of references per article is higher are likelier to cite at least a single Elsevier article, all other factors being equal.

-Given the high variability shown in YOY market shares for individual disciplines (Figure 10C), it is difficult to interpret clear long-term trends that can be attributed directly to the Elsevier access restrictions in 2018.
-However, we do find that from 2018 to 2020, the share of citations made to articles in Elsevier journals decreased in 17 of the 22 disciplines (with the largest loss of -10.3% in Built Environment and Design) - in only 5 disciplines did the share of references to articles in Elsevier journals increase during this time (Philosophy and Religious Studies, +1.5%; Studies in Creative Arts and Writing, +0.8%; Agricultural and Veterinary Sciences, +0.7%; Studies in Human Society, +0.3%; Commerce, Management, Tourism and Services, +0.2%).
+Given the high variability in YOY market shares for individual disciplines, it is difficult to interpret clear long-term trends that can be attributed directly to the Elsevier access restrictions in 2018.
+However, we do find that from 2018 to 2020, the share of citations made to articles in Elsevier journals decreased in 15 of the 22 disciplines (with the largest loss of -10.2% in Built Environment and Design)-in only seven disciplines did the share of references to articles in Elsevier journals increase during this time (Philosophy and Religious Studies, +1.5%; Studies in Creative Arts and Writing, +0.8%; Agricultural and Veterinary Sciences, +0.8%; Studies in Human Society, +0.4%; Commerce, Management, Tourism and Services, +0.2%; Technology, +0.1%; Chemical Sciences, +0.1%).